 When a child gets into what Montessori called a “sensitive period” he has a very strong desire to learn to do something.
 Just think about your child when he first started to talk.
 You couldn’t stop him from talking.
 We know that the energies of life gather around the vocal cords during those months when the child begins to talk.
 There are sensitive periods when the child wants to coordinate movement and gain balance.
 An example is when you take him for a walk and he heads for the curb or the cracks in the middle of the sidewalk.

-Q: How does Montessori handle ADD & ADHD?
+Q: How does the Montessori Method handle ADD & ADHD?

 These problems are neurological in origin and there is a spectrum that includes dyslexia and autism as well as ADD and ADHD and other kinds of developmental problems.